kaplanz/cake/README.md

 After running a test, the result is printed to the console as either `done` on success, or `failed` on failure.
-(Results are determined by the exit code, with any non-zero indiciating a failure.)
+(Results are determined by the exit code, with any non-zero indicating a failure.)

 ### Build Configurations